 Busy as a touring artist and in-demand session vocalist—whose credits include work with everyone from Patti LaBelle, Anita Baker, Peabo Bryson and George Duke to Quincy Jones, Barbra Streisand, Boz Scaggs and Rod Stewart—Phil returned in 2006 with CLASSIC LOVE SONGS, putting his own stamp on such tunes as Lionel Richie’s “Hello,” Marvin Gaye’s “I Want You,” and The Temptations’ “Just My Imagination.”
 The 2007 album A MIGHTY LOVE brought enthusiastic reaction from music buyers starving for the kind of authentic, heartfelt music that has been Phil’s stock in trade.

-With SAY YES Phil Perry reasserts his claim as one of the most impressive of a dwindling number of vocalists on the contemporary scene that can deliver musically impressive, emotionally substantive art.
+With his latest project, SAY YES, Phil Perry reasserts his claim as one of the most impressive of a dwindling number of vocalists on the contemporary scene that can deliver musically impressive, emotionally substantive art.

 “When I make a record,” Phil says, “my goal is always to make something I can be proud of.
 As I travel across the country I can definitely say there’s a market out there for traditional R&B. I think this album is a good representation of what classic soul music is in the digital age.”